Author:

 1. Profit margin

-As they just enter the world of digital marketing, a lot of marketers make the same mistake: taking ROAS as the sole indicator of campaign effectiveness.
+As they just dip their toes in the world of digital marketing, a lot of marketers make the same mistake: taking ROAS as the sole indicator of campaign effectiveness.
+Hinging your business on only one success metric means you did not think your strategy through.

 Think about it carefully.
 What good does ROAS have if you’re not making a profit from the sales driven by the campaign?